 Each year about 795,000 people experience a new or recurrent stroke, which is the nation’s third leading cause of death.
 On average, someone suffers a stroke every 40 seconds and someone dies of a stroke every 3.1 minutes.
 Stroke is a leading cause of serious, long-term disability in the United States, with about 4.7 million stroke survivors alive today.

 May is National Stroke Awareness month and Scripps is offering free stroke awareness community events and physician lectures throughout the month.
-For a schedule of events and for more information about stroke risk, prevention and treatment, including Scripps stroke care capabilities, visit www.scripps.org/stroke.
+For a schedule of events and for more information about stroke risk, prevention and treatment, visit stroke care.